PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

  - 2,695 higher geography quad maps compiled for bulkload
  - Researched geology terms 148-433
  - Scale rulers for imaging printed out at UPS and ready for when imaging can continue
- - 720 mineral taxonomy links compiled
+ - 1,420 mineral taxonomy links compiled

 #### Benefits NMMNH Geoscience
 - Wrote and submitted Gila Symposium abstract- "Sharing Paleontology of the Gila at New Mexico Museum of Natural History and Science"
 - Presentation at Gila Symposium "[Sharing Paleontology of the Gila at New Mexico Museum of Natural History and Science](http://arctos.database.museum/project/10003333)"
  - Imaging equipment set up and working properly
  - First two images taken of holotpyes
+ - Progress with social media posts and plans with curators for their engagement in social media
+ - Checked on discrepancies between 10 records in Arctos and records in MS Access data

 #### Lucius
 ##### Benefits all Arctos Collections